adityapk00/zqw-docs/docs/troubleshooting.md

 ### Editing `zcash.conf`

-As an alternative to the external `zcashd` you can edit the [`zcash.conf` file](/using-zec-qt-wallet/#customising-zcashconf) and add the line `rescan=1` and then start and stop zec-qt-wallet normally.
-After you have opened zec-qt-wallet and the rescan is complete you must remove the line from `zcash.conf` to prevent the wallet from rescanning every time it is opened.
+As an alternative to the external `zcashd` you can edit the [`zcash.conf` file](/using-zec-qt-wallet/#customising-zcashconf) and add the line `rescan=1` and then start zec-qt-wallet normally.
+After you have opened zec-qt-wallet and the rescan is complete you must remove the line from `zcash.conf` to prevent the wallet from rescanning every time it is opened and close zec-qt-wallet as normal.

 ## How to perform a reindex

 A reindex is sometimes required when the blockchain data becomes corrupted or you wish to enable certain features.
-When a reindex happens the full blockchain is redownloaded (~22GB) so it will take some time to complete and should only be performed where absolutely necessary.
+When a reindex happens the full blockchain is redownloaded so it will take some time to complete and should only be performed where absolutely necessary.

 To complete a reindex simply [follow the instruction for a wallet rescan](/troubleshooting/#how-to-perform-a-wallet-rescan) replacing `-rescan` with `-reindex`.